frankw2/frank-website/_includes/bio.md

-I am currently a security engineer at [dbt Labs](https://www.getdbt.com/).
+I am currently the lead security engineer at [Headway](https://headway.co/).
+Before this, I was the first security engineer at [dbt Labs](https://www.getdbt.com/).
 In the past, I dabbled in venture capital at [Dell Technologies Capital](https://www.delltechnologies.com/en-us/capital/ventures.htm) and academia.

-I occasionally write about my thoughts on security in [my Substack newsletter, Frankly Speaking](https://franklyspeaking.substack.com).
+I regularly write about my thoughts on security in [my Substack newsletter, Frankly Speaking](https://franklyspeaking.substack.com).

 This website is from an old life where I did academia for a living.
 However, I still write about cool technical ideas and occasionally publish